Can the graviton have a large mass near black holes?

 For the non-diagonal branch, the equations of motion reduce to a system of ordinary differential equations for the variables $a(\tld{r})$, $e(\tld{r}) \equiv ac+b^2$ and $\si(\tld{r})$.
 For boundary conditions, one has $a(\tld{r}_h)=0$ at the black hole horizon ($\tld{r}=\tld{r}_h$) due to the fact that the horizon of a static and spherically symmetric black hole is necessarily a Killing horizon of $\pd_{\tld{t}}$.
 The requirement that the horizon is free of physical singularities imposes another boundary condition on $\si'(\tld{r})$ at $\tld{r}_h$.
 Also, we are interested in flat asymptotics \footnote{We are working in the limit where $m_0$ vanishes, as for astrophysical black holes $m_0$ is negligibly small.}, which imposes the other two boundary conditions that $\si \to 0$ and $b \to 0$ at large $\tld{r}$.
 Generically, the solution of such a system can be obtained numerically via a 2D shooting procedure.
-The hairy black hole obtained in this way is {\it unique} for a given (Arnowitt-Deser-Misner) mass $M_{\rm bh}$, which also implies the scalar hair of the black hole is of the secondary type.
+The hairy black hole obtained in this way is {\it unique} for a given (Arnowitt-Deser-Misner) mass $M_{\rm bh}$.

 Our numerical integration starts at a small distance away from the horizon and goes to a sufficiently large $\tilde{r}$.
 Viewed as an initial value problem with ``time'' variable $\tilde{r}$, the Cauchy data near the horizon are $e$ and $\si$, which should be tuned so that the two boundary conditions at large $\tld{r}$ are satisfied.
-For simplicity, we choose the following values for the model parameters \be \ai_3=-2/k_3, ~~ \ai_4=3/k_3^2 , \ee which allows us to shoot $e$ and $\si$ independently.
+For simplicity, we choose the model parameters $\ai_3=-2/k_3$, $\ai_4=3/k_3^2$, which allows us to shoot $e$ and $\si$ independently.
 We have tried a few other choices of these parameters and found the solutions do not differ qualitatively.